alphagov/transformation-dashboard/_posts/2000-01-04-renew-patent.markdown

   - Ensuring that the business takes ownership of the ongoing development of the service

 next-steps: |
+  - Live Service Standard Assessment scheduled for 16 May 2014
-  - Launch the live service
+  - Go live

 videos: